 Weak crumbling concrete floors can be rectified through the use of a floor primer – this will consolidate the surface to become suitable for the floor paint to have something to bond to.

 However, it is highly recommended to prepare the surface, especially if the surface isn’t sound, before applying epoxy floor primers.

-It is impossible for water to evaporate through the epoxy; any moisture within the substrate of the concrete will create hydrostatic pressure. that will eventually cause enough pressure to lift the epoxy floor paint right off the surface.
+It is impossible for water to evaporate through the epoxy; any moisture within the substrate of the concrete will create hydrostatic pressure.
+This will eventually cause enough pressure to lift the epoxy floor paint right off the surface.
 Generally, moisture issues need to be rectified before any coating can be applied to the floor.

 If you have spilled oil or other items on your floor, then they can cause the epoxy to not properly adhere.
 In order to take care of this issue on concrete, you need to pressure wash the floor.
 Pressure washing and using a floor grinder on the floor should be enough to remove any residue that would prevent proper bonding.

 Floor paints could also fail due to some sort of surface contamination and again, inadequate surface preparation.
-Most floor paints will not stick to oil, grease, wax stains and spills or even to previously applied sealers containing these products – these may have been applied by a past owner.
+Most floor paints will not stick to oil, grease, wax stains, and spills or even to previously applied sealers containing these products – these may have been applied by a past owner.

 Contamination isn’t always what you see at the surface level, it can also occur within the substrate.

-Please note that acid etching will not remove silicone and tyre polymer residue, these areas will need to be treated through grinding.
+Please note that acid etching will not remove silicone and tire polymer residue, these areas will need to be treated through grinding.
 This is because acid needs to react with the free lime within the concrete for it to work properly.
 The oil on the surface will have no chemical reaction to the acid and as a result, you will have a poor surface profile.
-Degreasing of the area and sealing/priming it with a primer that is specially formulated to adhere to oily surfaces will help to solve the problem.
+Degreasing the area and sealing/priming it with a primer that is specially formulated to adhere to oily surfaces will help to solve the problem.